 As part of the objectives, criteria, and procedures required by PRC Section 21082, a lead agency shall make provisions for historical or unique archaeological resources accidentally discovered during construction.
-These provisions shall include an immediate evaluation of the find by a qualified archaeologist in consultation with the affiliated Tribal representatives.
+These provisions shall include an immediate evaluation of the find by a qualified archaeologist.
 If the archaeologist determines the find to be a significant historical or archaeological resource, contingency funding and a time allotment sufficient to allow for implementation of avoidance measures or appropriate mitigation shall be necessary.
 Work may continue on other parts of the project site while resource mitigation takes place.